 By December, tiresias1000 is experimenting with multiple images and using hashtags and emojis of no relevance to the post.
 There is soon an onset of varieties of spurious legitimacy and often questionable artistry.
 But sometimes not.

 As worldwide demand kicks in and the pressure of maintaining a cutting edge philatelic platform on the internet mounts, Tiresias1000 appears to reach the point of clinical insanity at the turn of 2017.
 The obsession with beards remains.
 Though not here.

 I don’t know who or what you are, tiresias1000, but I have no hesitation in declaring you the most brilliant corner of the internet.
-You clearly know your shit, yet you are pissing it gloriously against the wall.
+You clearly know your stuff, yet you are pissing it gloriously against the wall.
 You deserve way more than 568 followers, and I hope that with this post, I add maybe at least a good three more.

 Enjoy this random selection of tiresias1000’s Instagram posts, and for the sake of all that is good and pure on the internet, FOLLOW!

 I am slightly less deserving of your adoration than Tiresias1000, but that’s no reason not to like, link, share, and follow me, right?
 Let’s find each other on Facebook, Twitter, and especially Instagram! 💀💀💀💀💀💀💀💀💀💀💀💀💀